FredrikVullum/SteamConnectionInfo/README.md

-# SteamConnectionInfo.GUI
+# Steam Connection Info
-Steam Connection Info main application and overlay.
-Used for displaying extra data about players you are playing with in multiplayer Steam games that use P2P.
+Steam Connection Info is used for displaying extra data about players you are playing with in multiplayer Steam games that use P2P.

 Inspired by [SteamP2PInfo](https://github.com/tremwil/SteamP2PInfo)

-**HOW TO USE**

-Download the Steam Connection Info ZIP file from [releases](https://github.com/FredrikVullum/SteamConnectionInfo.GUI/releases/), extract it somewhere and run SteamConnectionInfo.exe.

 **IMPORTANT:**

 It currently only supports games that are using the old SteamNetworking interface for P2P.
 Tested and works with Elden Ring, for example.

-Steam Connection Info injects a DLL into steam.exe that hooks the function [ReadP2PPacket()](https://partner.steamgames.com/doc/api/ISteamNetworking#ReadP2PPacket) which runs in the steamclient module and uses this to establish a connection between Steam ID and IP address.
-The DLL communicates with Steam Connection Info through shared memory so that it can receive players to put in the list on the overlay.
-You need this DLL for Steam Connection Info to work properly.
-It needs to be in the same folder as SteamConnectionInfo.exe.
-If Steam is updated this might also make the DLL cause Steam to crash and thus a new version of the DLL is required.
+SteamConnectionInfo.WPF injects the SteamConnectionInfo DLL into steam.exe and this DLL hooks the function [ReadP2PPacket()](https://partner.steamgames.com/doc/api/ISteamNetworking#ReadP2PPacket) which runs in the steamclient module and uses this to establish a connection between Steam ID and IP address.
+The SteamConnectionInfo DLL communicates with SteamConnectionInfo.WPF through shared memory so that it can receive players to put in the list on the overlay.

-Both steam.exe and the required DLL that is injected are x86.
-For the DLL injection to work properly Steam Connection Info must be compiled to x86.
+For the DLL injection to work properly SteamConnectionInfo.WPF and SteamConnectionInfo DLL must be compiled to x86.
+The SteamConnectionInfo DLL also needs to be in the same folder as SteamConnectionInfo.WPF.exe

 **USAGE/HINTS**